-- Internal, meaning those individuals and agencies within the justice system: law enforcement, prosecutors, defence counsel, judges, court administration, correctional facilities, vendors who provide technological services to the judiciary (whose contractual obligations must also include their adherence to privacy regulations and associated liabilities); and - External, meaning those actors (e.g., charged or convicted offenders, plaintiffs, witnesses, or victims) who have a relationship with the justice system but are not an operational part of the system. - The public, meaning individuals or groups with no relationship or participation in proceedings, which would include citizens, civil society, journalists, academic researchers, and firms in the emerging legal tech industry.
+Internal, meaning those individuals and agencies within the justice system: law enforcement, prosecutors, defence counsel, judges, court administration, correctional facilities, vendors who provide technological services to the judiciary (whose contractual obligations must also include their adherence to privacy regulations and associated liabilities); and

+• External, meaning those actors (e.g., charged or convicted offenders, plaintiffs, witnesses, or victims) who have a relationship with the justice system but are not an operational part of the system.

+• The public, meaning individuals or groups with no relationship or participation in proceedings, which would include citizens, civil society, journalists, academic researchers, and firms in the emerging legal tech industry.

 Issues specific to each of these audiences need to be addressed within judicial data regulations.
 One must note that when considering the "internal" audience, there is a tendency to assume a free flow of personal information relating to anyone with a "relationship" to the justice system, as long as the sharing is done for stated and lawful purposes.
 Existing rules for sharing information within the criminal justice system (e.g., police, prosecutors, defence, courts, and corrections) would differ from rules used to determine the disclosure of that information to parties outside the justice system.
 For example, evidence collected by police or investigation agencies would need to be shared with public prosecutors, the accused, and their lawyer; but these are generally not made public.
-Even among external actors, multiple groups play a vital role in maintaining accountability of the judiciary and other public institutions, such as journalists and civil society organisations.